Trading Off Privacy, Utility and Efficiency in Federated Learning: No Free Lunch Theorem in Federated Learning

 \begin{lem} Let \pref{assump: assump_of_Xi_efficiency} hold, and $\epsilon_{e}$ be defined in \pref{defi: efficiency_reduction}.
 Let $P_{\text{fed}}^{\calRO}$ and $P_{\text{fed}}^{\calD}$ represent the distribution of the aggregated parameter before and after being protected.
 Let $\Xi = \min_{k\in[K]} \Xi_k$, and $\Gamma = \min_{k\in [K]}\Gamma_k$.
 Then, we have:

 \end{lem}

-The following lemma illustrates the quantitative relationship between $\epsilon_{p}$ and total variation distance.
-When the private information $D$ is continuous, the result proven in \cite{zhang2022no}; When the private data $D$ is discrete, the same result is shown in \pref{lem: total_variation-privacy trade-off_app_1}.
-The comprehensive result which is applicable to both discrete and continuous private information is shown in the following lemma.
+The following Lemma \ref{lem: total_variation-privacy trade-off} illustrates the quantitative relationship between $\epsilon_{p}$ and total variation distance.
+Lemma \ref{lem: total_variation-privacy trade-off} applies to both discrete (see proof in \cite{zhang2022no}) and continuous private information (see \pref{lem: total_variation-privacy trade-off_app_1}).

 \begin{lem} Let $\epsilon_{p,k}$ be defined in \pref{defi: average_privacy_JSD}, $P_k^{\calRO}$ and $P^{\calD}_k$ represent the distribution of the parameter of client $k$ before and after being protected.
 Then, we have: